A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: The monotone case

-The purpose of this section is to prove Theorem \ref{thm:Knothe} in the case where $T$ itself is monotone in each of its two entries with respect to some total additive ordering $\ll$ on $\ZZ^n$.
-This result is given below as Proposition \ref{prop:basic_SCOE}.
+The purpose of this section is to prove Theorem \ref{thm:Knothe_9} in the case where $T_-$ (equivalently $T_+$) itself is monotone in each of its two entries with respect to some total additive ordering $\ll$ on $\ZZ^n$.
+That is,